 A good machine will be lightweight and come with a belt clip so you can still move around while using it – many women find that moving around during labour can help them feel more comfortable.

-How effective is a TENS machine for pain relief?
+Is a TENS machine effective for pain relief?

 According to the NHS, TENS machines are proven to be effective only during the early stages of labour, when lower back pain is common.